cjdbarlow/Part-One/coronary_circulation.md

   * Increasing transmural pressure increases the leakiness of smooth muscle membranes, depolarising them
   * Resistance increases proportionally to pressure, such that flow remains constant
 * **Metabolic autoregulation**
-Anaerobic metabolism results in production of vasoactive mediates such as **lactate** and **adenosine**, which stimulate vasodilation and an increase in flow (and therefore oxygen delivery).
+Anaerobic metabolism results in production of vasoactive mediates such as **lactate** and **adenosine**, which stimulate vasodilation and therefore increase flow (and oxygen delivery).
   * This is the predominant means for autoregulation in the heart
   * Typical **myocardial oxygen extraction is 70%** and raising this further is difficult
   Therefore, increasing oxygen supply requires an increase in blood flow.